-Depending on the scale and complexity of the solar thermal energy project, various permits may be required during the construction phase.
+Depending on the scale and complexity of the battery storage energy project, various permits may be required during the construction phase.
 Maintaining compliance with the permits granted to the project is crucial.

-2.13.2 Planning Permission Conditions
+2.12.2 Planning Permission Conditions

-Upon a grant of planning permission, there will almost certainly be planning conditions imposed by the Planning Authority, which may cover a range of matters.
+Upon a grant of planning permission, there will almost certainly be planning conditions imposed by the Local Authority, which may cover a range of matters.

-There will likely be conditions that cover matters during construction, such as working hours, which specify the acceptable window of time when construction may take place, or other conditions in relation to noise from construction, dust generated, wheel washing, etc. These conditions must be strictly adhered to, as if a project is found to be in breach of conditions, a Local Authority may initiate enforcement proceedings.
+There will likely be conditions that will cover construction, such as working hours, which specify the acceptable window of time when construction may take place, or other conditions in relation to noise from construction, dust generated, wheel washing, etc. These conditions must be strictly adhered to, and if a project is found to be in breach of conditions, a Local Authority may initiate enforcement proceedings.

-The Planning Authority may deploy Site Inspectors to ensure compliance with planning conditions, and other site matters within its jurisdiction.
+The Planning Authority may deploy Site Inspectors to ensure compliance with planning conditions and other site matters under which the Local Authority has jurisdiction.

-2.13.3 Commissioning
+2.12.3 Commissioning

-Following the construction of a solar thermal energy facility, it must then be commissioned.
-This process applies to all installations, regardless of size; however, for large and commercial projects, it is generally a more formal procedure.
+Following the construction of a battery storage installation, it must then be commissioned.
+This takes place on all installations regardless of size; however, for large and commercial projects, this is generally a more formal process.